microsoft/dstoolkit-mlops-v2/docs/how-to/OnboardingNewModel.md

 - Training :  Train a machine learning model with the preprocessed data
 - Prediction :  Use the trained machine learning model to make predictions
 - Scoring : Evaluate the performance of the trained machine learning model on a test dataset
-- Register : Save the trained machine learning model in a central repository
+- Register : Save the trained machine learning model in the AML Model Registry.

 ## Extend the mlops folder